 - The student should then contact their on-site contact in the country where they are staying.

-- In the case of medical issues, the student should contact and coordinate with GeoBlue (insurance included with each program, see below) with the Medical Assistance number on their GeoBlue insurance card.
+- In the case of medical issues, the student should contact GeoBlue (insurance included with each program, see below) at the Medical Assistance number on their GeoBlue insurance card.
 GeoBlue will then take the appropriate action to assist and monitor the medical care until the situation is resolved.

 - Students are then required to contact Saint Mary’s College campus safety at 574-284-5000, so that the Saint Mary’s community can follow up and provide continued support to the student.